-From time to time it is likely that staff will come into contact with a student they are concerned for or who they feel are demonstrating concerning behaviors.
+From time to time it is likely that faculty and staff will come into contact with a student they are concerned for or who they feel are demonstrating concerning behaviors.
 All students go through a time of adjustment when they begin college; it is normal for students to experience anxiety or sadness to some degree in their time at college, as they try to figure out how and where they fit.
 Concern should come when the distress to the student is in excess of what would be expected or if there is significant impairment in social or educational functioning.

 For more information, please click here for additional guidance to help you identify resources that are available.

 In order to help in your support to students, below are some resources to keep in mind:

 - Campus Police is a 24/7 resource at 610-861-1421.
 Student Life and Counseling Center staff also serve in a 24/7 on-call capacity to respond to after-hours emergency or crisis situations.
 However, depending on the location of the student in crisis, Campus Police may assist in involving the appropriate crisis response line in that student’s jurisdiction.

 - If you have a concern about student that you are engaging through a virtual environment, calling Campus Police will rarely be necessary unless there is an immediate threat to the student or others.
 This would likely be a direct threat and would actually need the police in the student’s jurisdiction to get involved.
 Therefore, if you are concerned about a student who is off campus, please call 911 and then follow up by submitting a SHARE form to communicate the action taken.

 - Mo’s Cupboard is accessible daily from 11 am - 1 pm and all student ID cards will provide access.
 Additionally, students, including those who are not physically on campus, can email email@example.com if there are additional ways the University can support them.